Hiroaki-K4/func_opt/README.md

 <img src='images/newton_ex.png' width='500'>

-You can try newton method by runngin below command.
+You can try Newton's method by runngin below command.
 In this example, we want to find the minimum value of $y=x^3-2x^2+x+3$.

 ```bash
 python3 newton.py